José Peña Suazo

 José Peña Suazo (born January 18, 1967) is a Dominican Merengue singer, arranger, composer and musician.
-Pena Suazo has played the trumpet, composed and arranged in many Dominican merengue music groups like Cuco Valoy's orchestra and La Artillería.
+Peña Suazo has played the trumpet, composed and arranged in many Dominican merengue music groups like Cuco Valoy's orchestra and La Artillería.
 He is currently the lead singer of La Banda Gorda.

 Career

 Early life

 José Peña Suazo was born on January 18, 1967, in Cotuí, capital of Sánchez Ramírez Province in the Cibao, Dominican Republic.

 He was a premature baby but was able to survive his early childhood.
 While growing up in Dominican Republic he was exposed to many Latin music genres like Bachata, Merengue and Salsa.
 At the age of seventeen Peña Suazo started taking Tuba lessons with the Dominican music teacher Juan Eutimo Jerez.
 However, after his older brother, Arturo Suazo, formed his own group, Suazo joined him as a trumpet player.

 1980s

 In 1987, Suazo moved out of Cotuí to the Dominican Republic's capital Santo Domingo, looking for a band in which he could advance his music career.
 For some time, he played in the Santo Domingo Fire Department's music band and then joined Cuco Valoy's orchestra, where he was first trumpet and composed and arranged some of the group songs.
 He was then approached and asked to be the musical director of the renowned Dominican merengue band called La Artillería.